 , narcotic analgesics

-.
+, and anesthetics.
 MAO inhibitors, and other antidepressants

-Injectable lorazepam combined with scopolamine has been shown to increase sedation, and produce both hallucinations and irrational behavior.
+Injectable lorazepam combined with scopolamine has been shown to increase sedation and produce both hallucinations and irrational behavior.

 Combining lorazepam with clozapine can produce increased sedation, excessive salivation, low blood pressure, loss of muscle coordination, delirium, and respiratory arrest.
 (REF)

 The combination of lorazepam with valproate results in increased lorazepam blood levels and reduced lorazepam clearance.
 Combining lorazepam with probenecid may result in a more rapid onset or prolonged effect of lorazepam due to increased half-life and decreased clearance.
-Lorazepam dosage must therefor be reduced by approximately 50% when combined with either of these medications.
+Lorazepam dosage must be reduced by approximately 50% when combined with either of these medications.
 These effects are theorized to be due to inhibition of glucuronidation, the process responsible for metabolizing lorazepam to its pharmacologically inactive metabolites.
 (REF)

 Theophylline and aminophylline may also reduce the sedative effects lorazepam.(REF)